beowulf20/MathMod-1.11/README.md

 Why?
 ----

-*I've created this mod because I've starting working as a math teacher in a public school and I felt the need to use Minecraft simply because it is what kids like nowadays.* <br />**The results so far:** they are loving it and are paying much more atention to my classes
+*I've created this mod because I've starting working as a math teacher in a public school and I felt the need to use Minecraft simply because it is what kids like nowadays.* <br />**The results so far:** they are loving it and are paying much more attentionp

 ----------